A-N-M-Noor/LazyGo_WRO2025/README.md

 ### **Steering System - 3D Printed Ackermann Mechanism**

 The robot features a **3D printed Ackermann steering system** controlled by a **servo motor**.
-This configuration allows the front wheels to turn at appropriate angles during a corner, minimizing tire slippage and improving real-world steering accuracy.
+This configuration allows the front wheels to turn at appropriate angles during a corner, minimizing tire slippage and improving steering accuracy.

 ##### Advantages:
-1. **Realistic Geometry**: Replicates automotive-grade steering for smoother and more stable turns.
+1. **Sharper turns**: While not imporant in such small scale, the mechanical efficiency that comes with the Ackermann design allows sharper turns.
-2. **Customizable Design**: 3D printed components allow fine-tuning and easy iteration.
+2. **Customizable Design**: 3D printed components allowed fine-tuning and easy iteration.
 3. **Precise Control**: Servo-driven mechanism ensures consistent and accurate angle adjustments.
-4. **Mechanical Efficiency**: Reduces energy loss (friction) and component wear during turning.
+4. **Adjustable links**: We used off-the-shelf RC car links to

+> Add a photo of ackermann system and how it works

 <div align="center">
   <img src="./assets/steering.jpeg" alt="3D Printed Ackermann Steering System" style="border-radius: 20px" width="500"/>